pywbem/pywbemtools/docs/pywbemcli/commands.rst

     EnumerateClassNames              1         0          0.167              0               0                0
     SetQualifier                    10         0          0.139              0               0                0

-The **Operation** column shows the name of the CIM-XML operation, plus the following additional entries:
+The **Operation** column shows the name of the WBEM operation, plus the following additional entries:

 * compile_mof_file(ns=None)